pastrehe/CodingAssignment/README.md

 >Those limitation can be removed with the other cache implementation,
 >for example with [guava cache](https://github.com/google/guava) that supports expirations,
 >or [Redis](https://redis.io) - fast key-value storage, that supports expiration and data persistence.
+>
+>Any error during execution is considered critical and interrupts execution.
+This is not production-ready behaviour,
+>and should be changed in real app.